-maximum passenger payload of 104 PAX.
-The conceptual design of the strut-braced-wing aircraft was performed with a mixed low- and medium-fidelity MDO framework, assuming current technology levels, with the conceptual sizing of a conventional tube-and-wing aircraft also included to serve as a performance baseline.
+This work investigated the aerodynamic design and fuel burn performance of a strut-braced-wing regional jet aircraft based on the Embraer E190-E2, with a maximum payload of 30,200 lb, and a design range of 3,100 nmi at a maximum passenger payload of 104 PAX.
+The conceptual design of the strut-braced-wing aircraft was performed with a mixed low- and medium-fidelity MDO framework, assuming year 2020 technology levels, with the conceptual sizing of a conventional tube-and-wing aircraft also included to serve as a performance baseline.

 Aerodynamic shape optimization was then applied to the aerodynamic design of each aircraft, with the objective of minimizing cruise drag for a nominal mission of 500 nmi at Mach 0.78.
-To the authors' knowledge, this is the first time that RANS-based aerodynamic shape optimization has been applied to the strut-braced-wing configuration at high transonic speeds.
-Results indicate that aerodynamic shape optimization based on the RANS equations is capable of mitigating shock formation and boundary-layer separation within the wing-strut junction, maintaining low wave drag performance, even while subject to both lift and trim constraints with the former at a relatively high design $C_L$ of 0.71.
+Results indicate that aerodynamic shape optimization based on the RANS equations, with the aid of a patch-based junction deformation scheme, is capable of mitigating shock formation and boundary-layer separation within the wing-strut junction, maintaining low cruise drag performance, even while subject to both lift and trim constraints, with the former at a relatively high design C_L of 0.68.
+Some of the aerodynamic design features that contribute to this performance are: